Celebrity Couples From the 2000s You Totally Forgot About

 Salma Hayek and Ed Norton

 Edward Norton and Salma Hayek began dating after Norton broke up with Courtney Love in 1999.
-And, though the two broke up in 2003, they remain good friends.
+And though the two broke up in 2003, they remain good friends.
 Hayek recalled in a 2017 piece for The New York Times that Norton was among a "phalanx of angels" who helped with the screenplay and creation of Frida.
+And for more on amicable exes, check out these 17 Celebrity Exes Who Are Best Friends Now.

 Britney Spears and Colin Farrell

-There is not a lot of information out there about Britney Spears and Colin Farrell's alleged 2000s romance either.
+There is not a lot of information out there about Britney Spears and Colin Farrell's alleged 2000s romance.
 For all we know, it could've only lasted a night!
 When Spears attended the premiere of Farrell's film The Recruit in '03, the pair was spotted making out.
 However, Farrell ended up denying that he was linked to Spears romantically when he told People, "We're just mates, and we're not dating."
-However fleeting, it's fun to reminisce about this crazy coupling.
+However fleeting, it's fun to reminisce about this unexpected coupling.

 Bradley Cooper and Renée Zellweger